make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [vemboy200](https://github.com/vemboy200) for contributing improvements to Homemedics C500 dehumidifier.
 - [ernbale](https://github.com/ernbale) for contributing improvements to Solar Inverter GTB Series.
 - [Zuz666](https://github.com/Zuz666) for contributing improvements to icons.
+- [itsiv](https://github.com/itsiv) for contributing support for Foxgard fingerprint lock, which was merged with Primebras Athenas lock.